patricklouisw/bufferbloat-experiment/ReadMe.md

     b.  __Given:__ MTU = 1500 Bytes; Draining rate = 100Mbps

         Maximum time a packet might wait in the queue before it leaves the NIC:
-        1500 * 1000 * 8 / (100 * 10^6) = 0.12 seconds
+        1500 * 1000 * 8 bits / (100 * 10^6) bps = 0.12 seconds

+3. I added a code in plot_ping.py to calculate the mean RTT found.

+Mean of queue size 20: 44.4900525762 ms
+Mean of queue size 100: 223.566805846 ms

-3. RTT ~= 6 * QUEUE_SIZE + C
+RTT ~= 5 * QUEUE_SIZE + d

-C = Propagation Delay + Packetization Delay ~= 20ms

-4. One way to mitigate buffer bloat would be to differentiate TCP flows based on the Differentiated Services flags in the TCP header.
-This would only mitigate the problem by using multiple smaller buffers.

-    Another way to mitigate the problem is to employ active queue management algorithms.
-These algorithms intelligently choose to preemptively drop or mark packets prior to the queue filling up, preventing a long lived TCP flow from blocking other flows.
+d = deviation from any delays (transmission, propagation, processing, queueing delay)

+4. Two ways to mitigate bufferbloat:

+    a.
+A buffer packet management algorithm which preemptively selects packets to be dropped from the buffer so as to alert the sender to reduce its congestion window, hence reducing traffic rate.

+    b.
+Identify the traffic flow based on the service it provides and sets a rate in which each TCP flows are allowed to send its packet.
+Hence, we are shaping the incoming traffic flow as such that we will not fully utilised the buffer and caused a bufferfloat.